 Monsanto has not settled any cases related to Roundup.
 However, a jury in California awarded over $289 million to a Bay Area man who sued Monsanto after developing non-Hodgkin lymphoma.

 $289.2 Million Awarded to Former Groundskeeper with Terminal Cancer

 On Aug.
 10, 2018, a San Francisco jury returned a verdict in the case of a former groundskeeper with terminal cancer, ordering Monsanto to pay $39.2 million in compensatory damages and $250 million in punitive damages for failing to warn consumers that exposure to Roundup causes cancer.

 Dewayne “Lee” Johnson filed a Roundup cancer lawsuit on Jan.
 28, 2016, alleging the Roundup he sprayed while working as a groundskeeper for the Benicia Unified School District caused him to develop non-Hodgkin lymphoma.

-After six weeks of trial proceedings, the jury found unanimously that Roundup caused Mr. Johnson to develop NHL, and that Monsanto failed to warn of this severe health hazard.
+After five weeks of trial proceedings, the jury found unanimously that Roundup caused Mr. Johnson to develop NHL, and that Monsanto failed to warn of this severe health hazard.
 The jury also found that Monsanto should be punished for acting with malice, oppression or fraud.